 Alumna Beth Moses reaches space on Virgin Galactic flight

-Moses was one of three crew members in the cabin on Virgin Galactic’s spaceplane, the VSS Unity, and flew as the company’s first test passenger.
+Moses was one of three crew members in the cabin on Virgin Galactic’s spaceplane, the VSS Unity.
 Moses, the chief astronaut instructor at Virgin Galactic, flew along with two pilots.

 "It was so clear.
 That was the most amazing thing," Moses said in an interview with Virgin Galactic posted on its website.
 "It was crystal, crystal clear.
 Super, super, super high-def.
 Interestingly, you could sort of see ice crystals right out the window and then the beautiful curvature of the Earth.
 It was so black in space and so clear and bright, especially with snow on the mountains.
 You could see the Pacific Ocean.
 See the Southwestern United States.
 I felt like I was infinitely high.
 It was just beautiful."

 Moses will provide “human validation for the data we collect, including aspects of the customer cabin and spaceflight environment from the perspective of people in the back,” according to a press release from Virgin Galactic.

 "The idea behind today was to get some firsthand experience to inform the evolution of the cabin and the training of customers," Moses said in the Virgin Galactic interview.
 "So I’ll be able to take the highlights from today and optimize the cabin and then really highlight the real standouts from the experience during training."